sigma-os/Sigma/kernel/docs/args.md

 Options
 - `dsdt_override` which should be a string with the path to the file to read the dsdt from on initrd
+- `acpi_trace` is a bool that enabled tracing of AML opcodes